sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lookup.md

 ## Examples

 This transform tries to map a telephone area code to a city in Texas.
-There is no default entry in the table map, so the transform returns null if there is no provided area code that is not one of the provided four values.
+If there is no provided area code in one of the provided four values, the transform will return the default value of `Unknown Area".

 **Transform Request Body**: